Buyers Guides

 We found it to be plenty stable thanks to the rubber feet on the base.
 It also had a rubber neck gate that secured the neck and held the guitar in place to prevent mishaps.
 In general, we tend to recommend tripod guitar stands that have a locking latch, and the ChromaCast is a good choice for those on a tight budget.

 Verdict: Considering it cost less than a round of beers, the ChromaCast stand was extremely impressive.
-It’s a great guitar stand for home studio use in particular, but it’s also a good choice for resting a guitar on stage between sets.
+It’s a great stand for home studio use in particular, but it’s also a good choice for resting a guitar on stage between sets.

 Top Pick Tripod Guitar Stand